renmoraes/mfe_microservices_k8s/cart-api/README.md

 # Cart Web App Service

-This is a web application service for managing customers.
+This is a web application service for managing cart service.

 ### API Endpoints
 The following table lists the RESTful API endpoints that the application provides: